pablocael/pynear/pyvptree/benchmark/README.md

  This allow comparing VPTree indices to thow 3 third party indices as well any combination of comparison.

 Output results are generated in `results` folder grouped in subfolders with benchmark cases name.
-How to generate and to customize the benchmark generation, see the example below:
+For generating benchmarks from `yaml` descriptor, see the example command below:

 ## How to run